ibebbs/XmasStar/ReadMe.md

 It can be configured by supplying the following environment variables:

-**Star:Mqtt:Broker** - The IP address of the MQTT broker to receive frames from
+**Star:Pi:Host** - The IP address of the Raspberry Pi broker running the 'pigpiod' daemon **Star:Pi:Port** - The Port to connect to the Raspberry Pi on (defaults to 8888) **Star:Mqtt:Broker** - The IP address of the MQTT broker to receive frames from
 **Star:Mqtt:Port** - The Port to connect to the MQTT broker on (defaults to 1883)
 **Star:Mqtt:Topic** - The Topic to receive frames from (defaults to 'home/xmastree')